aborruso/scrape-cli/README.md

 First of all it's mandatory to install `cssselect` and then `lxml` in this order (using pip).

-Than I have built it in Python 2 environment, using [pyinstaller](https://www.pyinstaller.org/) and this command: `pyinstaller --onefile scrape.py`.
+The original cose is written in Python 2, than I have built it in Python 2 environment, using [pyinstaller](https://www.pyinstaller.org/) and this command: `pyinstaller --onefile scrape.py`.